Pinnacle Butte NW-- SummitOverview-- Pinnacle Butte NW

-At 11,175', Pinnacle Butte NW is the third-highest of the five main summits, and it is the second-hardest of them to climb.
+At 11,175', Pinnacle Butte NW is the third-highest of the five main summits of the Pinnacle Buttes, and it is the second-hardest of them to climb.
 Pinnacle Butte NW is not technically difficult to climb, but reaching the summit requires three sections of climbing on untrustworthy rock; in places, the climbing is moderately exposed and is Class 3, though some might argue that it creeps into the vague world of Class 4.

 From below, the peak is probably best viewed from the vicinity of Brooks Lake, where it and its neighboring cliffs and spires dominate views to the east.